Euphredes/Euphredes/README.txt

            Mutany

 New England.
-This is a traitor's title.
+That is a traitor's title.
 Mr. Washington and Company tell me
 England is too incompetent.
 I motion for a Fleet: reader, second this motion: for